-4. Regulates Breast Milk Flow
+4. Reduces Breast Milk Flow

 Lactating mothers can eat Gongura to reduce the milk supply, when they want to stop breastfeeding and wean their young one.
 Therefore, new mothers should not consume this when their baby has a requirement of breast milk otherwise it will hamper the nutritional needs of the baby.

-5. Treats Cancer
+5. Prevents Cancer

-6. Prevents Inflammation
+6. Prevents Inflammation and Microbial Activity

-Women suffering from anaemia because of lack of nutrition, heavy bleeding during periods or post pregnancy can take Gongura.
-It is a rich source of iron, sodium, zinc, and phosphorus.
 Besides these, the chlorophyll presents in its leaves increase the haemoglobin level in the body.